tsnellgrove/dark_castle2/castle_to_do2.md

-		repeat option like 'again' / 'g' in Zork (JE request) Possibly add a room 6 with time travel?? find a use for the word "griffonage" (illegible handwriting)
+		repeat option like 'again' / 'g' in Zork (JE request) Possibly add a room 6 with time travel?? find a use for the word "griffonage" (illegible handwriting) Opportunity to include princess in game - perhaps have Willie give her the hedgehog_broach to time travel Depict future (opportunity but challenges) by painting to portrait Also get key from time travel - put in container and then refind 100 years later

 5.x Future Ideas:
 	fun idea - small creature - like a mouse - as an item